warren/perdicis-notes/content/Taylor Swift to trap pipeline.md

     - Just listen to the first 20 seconds.

 I made a Spotify playlist of these 3 songs for easy access: [click me](https://open.spotify.com/playlist/4sFN9grxrxoqXDVR5W4sS8)
-- UPDATE ([[2026-03-25]]): STFU has sadly removed the Taylor Swift soundbite on Spotify so the song doesn't make much sense anymore.
-You should listen to the [YouTube version](https://youtu.be/O8TxXLLd1fc) instead.
+- UPDATE ([[2026-03-25]]): STFU has sadly removed the Taylor Swift soundbite on Spotify so the song doesn't make much sense anymore... please listen to the [YouTube version](https://youtu.be/O8TxXLLd1fc) instead